 Language injections let you work with pieces of code in a programming language different from the main language of your file.

-WebStorm provides comprehensive language assistance for editing HTML, CSS, XML, JSON, RegExp, etc. code fragments inside string and template literals as well as inside tags and attributes in XML-like languages.
+WebStorm provides comprehensive language assistance for editing HTML, CSS, XML, JSON, RegExp, and other code fragments inside string and template literals as well as inside tags and attributes in XML-like languages.

 Before you start